14 Warning Signs of Multiple Sclerosis

 12. Cognitive effects

-The patient’s ability to analyze things gradually deteriorates to the point that they no longer understand very easy or trivial circumstances.
+In addition, the signs of multiple sclerosis include cognitive effects like short-term memory loss and problems with concentration and discernment.
+The patient’s ability to analyze things gradually deteriorates to the point that they no longer understand very easy or trivial situations.

 There may be unexplained episodes of muscle spasms when the body begins to shake as if it were cold, even when it’s warm.